 So let’s learn how to evaluate a trade.

 Knowing the amount of pips you are risking allows you to calculate where your initial take profit will be placed.
-Ask yourself if that point is a realistic and achievable level; If price needs to break through major and historic resistance or support levels in order to achieve a 2:1 reward/risk potential, chances are it won’t hit it soon.
+Ask yourself if that point is a realistic and achievable level; If price needs to break through major and historic resistance or support levels to achieve a 2:1 reward/risk potential, chances are it won’t hit it soon.

 Put all the pieces together.
-Before entering a trade make sure you are trading a valid setup that aligns with your strategy rules, calculate your risk and be realistic about the chances of the trade getting to its take profit and gaining at least two times the risk you took.
+Before entering a trade, make sure you are trading a valid setup that aligns with your strategy rules, calculate your risk and be realistic about the chances of the trade getting to its take profit and gaining at least two times the risk you took.
 Hope shouldn’t be part of the equation.

 If it’s a trade worth taking, you have to pull the trigger.
 How?
 Let’s find out some ways to enter a trade.